barryclark/jekyll-now/_posts/2018-04-10-Introduction-to-Data-Driven-Documents.md

 As I have been learning the [Flask Python web development micro-framework](http://flask.pocoo.org/) recently, I thought I would continue with that platform for this exercise.
 So I set up a basic Flask app with two application routes:
 * Index - returns the default page - this will contain all the graphing functionality
-* RawData - this will connect my MongoDB Atlas instance in the cloud, and return the followers by date data in json format
+* RawData - this will connect my MongoDB Atlas instance in the cloud, and return the followers by date data in json format I created a graph.js file which contains all the d3 functionality.